Cricket-Australia board, players sign deal to issue NFTs

-MELBOURNE, April 13 (Reuters) - Australia's cricket board and players union have signed a multi-year licensing deal with Indian startup Rario and digital trading company BlockTrust to issue NFTs (non-fungible tokens).
+MELBOURNE, April 13 (Reuters) - Australia's cricket board and players union have signed a multi-year licensing deal to issue NFTs (non-fungible tokens) as they seek to tap the market for digital collectibles.

 NFTs are digital assets, often linked to an image, video or sound clip, whose ownership is authenticated by blockchain technology.

-Professional sports leagues and teams, including the National Basketball Association and Germany's Bundesliga, have piled into the sector seeking to tap new revenue streams from paying fans and investors.
+Professional sports leagues and teams, including the National Basketball Association and Germany's Bundesliga, have piled into the sector to generate new revenue streams from paying fans and investors.

-The cricket deal will pave the way for fans to buy NFTs involving Australian players.
+The cricket deal, in partnership with Rario and digital trading company BlockTrust, will pave the way for fans to buy NFTs involving Australian players.

 "This is just the start and I have no doubt we will see enormous benefit for fans, players and the sport itself as we build this exciting partnership," CA boss Nick Hockley said in a statement.